vazabacheg/roll-a-ball-demo/steps.md

   but the pick up collider is static just like the walls, preventing the colliders from overlapping.
   * Change the prefab's collider into a trigger by checking `isTrigger`.
+  * To optimize performance,
+    make the pick ups' static colliders into dynamic ones by adding a `RigidBody` component to the prefab.
+    Watch the pick ups disappear as they are now subject to gravity and physics forces.